Can I Remove the Doors Between My House and Conservatory?

 What are Building Regulations Part L and Part A?

-Part L (Conservation of Fuel and Power) sets standards for energy efficiency in buildings, including requirements for insulation, heating systems, and glazing performance.
+Part L (Conservation of Fuel and Power) sets standards for energy efficiency in buildings.
 When removing conservatory doors, Part L requires your conservatory to meet specific thermal standards.

 Part A (Structure) ensures building work is structurally safe.
-It applies if you’re modifying load-bearing walls, such as widening the opening between your house and conservatory.
+It applies if you’re modifying load-bearing walls.

 What is a load-bearing wall?

-Definition: A load-bearing wall is a structural element that transfers weight from above (such as floors, roof, or other walls) down to the foundation.
+Definition: A load-bearing wall transfers weight from above down to the foundation.
 Most external walls in UK homes are load-bearing.
-Removing or modifying load-bearing walls requires proper structural support, typically a steel beam (also called an RSJ – Rolled Steel Joist).
+Removing or modifying them requires proper structural support, typically a steel beam (RSJ).

 What is Building Regulations approval?

 Definition: Building Regulations approval is official confirmation from your local Building Control department that proposed work complies with national building standards.
-It differs from planning permission, which relates to land use and external appearance.
-Building Regulations focus on safety, energy efficiency, and structural integrity.
+It differs from planning permission.

 Do You Need Planning Permission or Building Regulations Approval?